ValtsS/anntenas/17-12m/3+4/README.md

 17m / 12 meter dual band anntena band with 3+4 elements.

+Differences from 3+3 element - not an open sleeve configuration but both elements are directly driven.
+This allows for higher F/B on 17 meters, closer to a mono band yagi.

 Modeled EZNEC Pro 7 and NEC-5 calculation engine.

 17m: